NJ Oil Tank Background

 Why does an oil tank need to be removed?

 In most cases, we are contacted to perform an oil tank removal in NJ from a buyer, or the real estate agent of a buyer, who has learned that there is a buried oil tank (UST) on the potential property.
+Usually this happens when there is an oil tank sweep done on the property during the due diligence period for home inspections.
 The buyer is advised to under no circumstance complete a real estate transaction until the oil tank is taken care of, with the seller hiring licensed and trained professionals to complete the removal.
 For this reason, a common point of delay in completing a property sale in the state of New Jersey, it is always encouraged that any homeowner with an old out-of-service oil tank have it removed as soon as reasonably possible.
 Steel USTs do have a certain life expectancy, which depends on numerous factors including but not limited to age.
 Most oil tanks we encounter have not leaked, but all steel tanks will leak eventually.
 The possibility of corrosion that will cause contamination leading to much greater expenses than just an oil tank removal increases every day, so it’s a fact that it’s really a “the sooner, the better” type of initiative.